jeffreykegler/old_kollos/notes/misc/strand.md

 with
 a unique numeric identifier.

-Each numbered pair of nucleotide contains a forward and a reverse nucleotide.
+Each pair of nucleotides contains a forward and a reverse nucleotide.
 The forward nucleotide (shown as the left one in the pairs above)